 CLICK HERE for the ONLINE School Request Form.

 Full day Kindergarten is being offered at the following schools:

-- Barrie Wilson Elementary - Full and half day options available in both English and French Immersion programs
+- Barrie Wilson Elementary - Full and half day options are available in English and French Immersion (Programs will be decided later, based on student registration)

 - Don Campbell Elementary - Full day only